 If you want to build a product brand and create a great customer experience you must ask what your customers, including patients, need to think and feel for the brand to be successful.
 Having decided that you need to determine what you need to do to get them to think and feel this way.
 Even in today’s highly specialised markets these questions remain relevant although if you are going to design the right clinical trials to convince the expert clinicians that are your primary customers you will need to start answering them sooner rather than later.

 All this takes place in a context one part of which is the competition.
 If there is a competitor you need to demonstrate better value.
 You need to create a better experience for customers.
 If there isn’t you may still have to plan for the arrival of one so it can be more complex than it looks at first sight.

 Another factor is your company brand.
 Ideally, it should add value by being an endorser of your product brand.
 However, such things are not always straightforward.
 On the one hand close-knit rare disease communities are likely to be suspicious of manipulation from big pharma, meaning these companies need to be careful in how they present themselves.
 On the other hand unknown biotech companies, who increasingly market their own products, need to develop their source credibility by creating a brand people can trust.
 Again, this is all about how customers experience the company.

 Branding related to diseases and patients

 Possible patients have to be found, recognised and referred far more quickly than is the case now.
 Even then, patients’ attitudes to the disease may delay initiation of treatment.
-Rather than welcome the prospect of treatment, patients may be resistant to it because they don’t want to admit to themselves that they have the disease.
-If patients are to start and adhere to the treatment, they may have to revise their perceptions about the disease, the medicine and their likely experience with both.
-This means that marketers need to consider their brands at the patient level and beyond, which means including carers and families.
+Rather than welcome the prospect of treatment patients may be resistant because they don’t want to admit to themselves that they have the disease.
+If patients are to start and adhere to the treatment they may have to revise their perceptions about the disease, the medicine and their likely experience with both.
+This means that marketers need to consider their brands at the patient level and beyond which means including carers and families.